Kudusch/reprohack23/template/r/readme.md

 2. Edit the following files

 * `get_material.r`: how to obtain the reproducible material
-* `make.sh`: how to batch execute the reproducible material
+* `make.sh`: how to batch execute the reproducible material; make sure that the code doesn't change the source code in the reproducible material for the first run

 3. Execute